kaus-rai/polyfox/README.md

 ## License

-poly is licensed under the Creative Commons Zero v1.0 Universal License.
+polyfox is licensed under the Creative Commons Zero v1.0 Universal License.

+## Features for Next Release
+-> Addition of Self Compression without any Dependencies -> More option for compression (compression type)